 4.2.3.
-EXPENSES FOR ANNUAL CONFERENCE
+EXPENSES FOR ANNUAL MEETING

-The annual conference of the AAFS should be totally supported by the fees generated by the annual conference.
-Annual dues income will not be used to subsidize the conference.
+The annual meeting of the AAFS should be totally supported by the fees generated by the annual meeting.
+Annual dues income will not be used to subsidize the meeting.
 (Executive Committee, August 9-10, 1986)